saltstack/salt/doc/topics/aws.rst

           VirtualName: ephemeral1

+Tags can be set once an instance has been launched.

+.. code.block:: yaml

+    my-ec2-config:
+        tag:
+            tag0: value
+            tag2: value

 Modify EC2 Tags
 ===============
 One of the features of EC2 is the ability to tag resources.
 In fact, under the